 Daily Movement Hacks - Breaking up Sedentary Lifestyle Habits

-It’s been another wintery week here in the Philadelphia area.
-While shoveling snow yesterday, I got to thinking about the importance of movement in daily life.
+It’s been another wintery week here in the Philadelphia area. ❄️While shoveling snow on Monday, I got to thinking about the importance of movement in daily life.

-As someone who has never particularly enjoyed going to the gym, and who has a body that flares up from high intensity workouts, I’ve had a lot of trial and error with exercise in my life.
+As someone who has never particularly enjoyed going to the gym, and becomes inflamed with high intensity workouts, I’ve had a lot of trial and error with exercise in my life.

 A few years ago, I realized that I needed a longevity plan - a way of moving that kept me fit but was sustainable as I age.
 Something low to moderate intensity, but also fun.